 Kayleigh Bohémier is the Science Research Support Librarian for Astronomy, Geology & Geophysics, and Physics at the Center for Science and Social Science Information.
 She has expertise in file organization, research data, and scientific communication/research impact.
 Bohémier has collaborated on the Manage or Muerte workshop series with other RDCG consultants and is an active participant in data best practices education at Yale.
 She is one of the 2 interim Co-Chairs of RDCG.

 Euan Cochrane is the Digital Preservation Manager for Yale University Library.
 He is responsible for the provision of digital preservation services across campus and has special interested in software preservation and emulation and reproducibility of computationally dependent research.

-Catherine DeRose is the Engagement and Outreach Manager for the Yale Digital Humanities Lab, and is an RDCG contact for researchers who are in the humanities or are working with humanities data.
+Catherine DeRose is the Manager for the Yale Digital Humanities Lab, and is an RDCG contact for researchers who are in the humanities or are working with humanities data.
 She meets with students and faculty for project consultations and also collaborates with colleagues in Digital Scholarship Services to teach workshops on platforms for data visualization, social network analysis, and mapping.